ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-10 Practices and Solutions for Tricky TypeScript Challenges - <a href="https://medium.com/@ignatovich.dm/10-practices-and-solutions-for-tricky-typescript-challenges-221fc3ad2ec3" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript — nominal typing and branded types - <a href="https://medium.com/@maciej.osytek/typescript-nominal-typing-and-branded-types-38ec8160f7b4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Maciej Osytek`**

-<blockquote>As TypeScript adoption grows, many developers encounter issues ranging from understanding the type system to tackling advanced use cases…</blockquote>
+<blockquote>Nominal typing is based on type declarations, not on their structure.
+This means that two types are compatible only when explicitly…</blockquote>

 <h3>5.
-The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Bad TypeScript Habits To Break In 2024 - <a href="https://medium.com/gitconnected/10-bad-typescript-habits-to-break-in-2024-4301c67f2ae0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabriela Iriart`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>NonNullable<T> in TypeScript is a utility type that plays a significant role in enhancing code safety and clarity.
-This is particularly…</blockquote>
+<blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How She Succeeded In Getting What She Wanted - <a href="https://medium.com/@rananoman786001/how-she-succeeded-in-getting-what-she-wanted-2f291811f8be" target="_blank" rel="noopener noreferrer">link</a></h3>
+GraphQL vs REST in Node.js: A Comprehensive Comparison for Real-World Applications - <a href="https://medium.com/@hemangibavasiya08/graphql-vs-rest-in-node-js-a-comprehensive-comparison-for-real-world-applications-f67b80daf480" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rana Noman`**
+✍️ **posted by `Hemangibavasiya`**

-<blockquote>There is a young lady who regularly comes to my lectures and classes.
-She had to change buses three times; it took her one and a half hours…</blockquote>
+<blockquote>The debate between GraphQL and REST is one of the most engaging discussions in API development.
+While REST has been the backbone of web…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>